thisisforevernight/themix/README.md

 # themix
-idea from a reddit post, a mixture of conlangs that evolve into hell.
+idea from a reddit post, a mixture of conlangs/natlangs that evolve into hell.

+(toki pona, LFN, Hong Kong Cantonese and Lojban.)